 - Do we involve our children in the estate planning process?

 - What is best for our children: to distribute equally or treat each of them differently based on their personality and life circumstances?

-In situations where a trust has been put in place, without careful consideration of the non-fiscal aspects, beneficiaries are expected or encouraged to engage in key family decisions, but what usually happens is a contradiction in the messages that they receive.
-A mixed signal is sent: a family may encourage their younger generation to engage in voting and giving and asset disposition issues, yet at the same time teach them that they are ‘beneficiaries’ of a trust and as such have reduced powers in deciding on the future of the family wealth.
+In situations where a trust has been established, beneficiaries are often expected or encouraged to participate in important family decisions.
+However, a common occurrence is the emergence of contradictory messages conveyed to the beneficiaries.
+The family sends a mixed signal by simultaneously encouraging their younger generation to participate in voting, giving, and asset disposition issues.
+While teaching them that as beneficiaries of a trust, they possess.
+Limited authority in determining the future of the family wealth.
 This can be destabilizing, making them feel powerless about their financial future and reliant on ‘hand-outs’ from the trustees.

-In another situation, a technically ‘fair’ one, where the family decides to divide all assets and distribute it equally to all heirs, without conditions or consideration of the non-fiscal aspects, while it promotes ownership, the challenge is that some offspring may be more able to deal with this wealth than others.
+In another situation, a technically ‘fair’ one, where the family decides to divide all assets to distribute it equally.
+Without conditions or consideration of the non-fiscal aspects.
+While it promotes ownership, the challenge is that some offspring may be more able to deal with this wealth than others.
 Those who are less able to manage their inheritance tend to lose it fast.
 Also, an equal division of assets does not encourage the next generation to work together.
 As such, the economic scale and doors to opportunity that a larger, closely allied family would have, are reduced.

-Professionals have first-hand experience witnessing what successful and unsuccessful techniques have been employed by their clients.
+Professionals have first-hand experience witnessing what successful and unsuccessful techniques are in action by their clients.
 Working with specialists to address these issues can provide seamless and holistic solutions to the problem of inter-generational conflict.

 I first published this article on the Nexus, an organization dedicated to the next generation of family business or family office members whether they are working or not working in the business.